TOMToolkit/tom_base/docs/managing_data/stream_pub_sub.rst

 `HOPSKOTCH <https://hop.scimma.org>`_) and `GCNClassicOverKafka <https://gcn.nasa.gov>`_.

 When sharing photometry data via Hermes, the TOM publishes the data to be shared to a topic on the HOPSKOTCH Kafka stream.
-At this time, only photometry data is supported.
+At this time, only photometry data is supported by TOM Toolkit.
+To submit via the Hermes API, you will need to copy your Hermes API Key from your Hermes profile page.

 Configuring your TOM to Publish Data to a stream: